-- 1. to deal with complaints and concerns pertaining to the educational environment, employment arrangements, or interpersonal conflicts; - 2. to allege violations of federal or state law, or of the school's charter.
+- 1. to deal with complaints and concerns pertaining to the educational environment or interpersonal conflicts, in accordance with Section II below. - 2. to allege violations of federal or state law, or of the school's charter.

 Please note that any complaints alleging discrimination, harassment, intimidation, bullying or violations under Title IX should refer to Policy #403.2.
 Complaints involving student on student sexual harassment should also refer to Policy #425.2.